Statistical Survey

 How will the results of the Survey be used?

 Once the survey results are collected from members, ACFID will aggregate and analyse the data to identify longer-term trends in the sector.
-The data is then worked into a series of tables, graphs and infographics that are published in ACFID’s Annual Report.
-The development and humanitarian project data (organisation, country, sector and project name only) is used on ACFID’s website on the online Interactive NGO Aid Map.
+The data will be used for:

 How long will it take?